Felix Hoppe-Seyler: Biography

 Hoppe-Seyler was born in Freyburg an der Unstrut in the Province of Saxony.
 He originally trained to be a physician in Halle and Leipzig, and received his medical doctorate from Berlin in 1851.
 Afterwards, he was an assistant to Rudolf Virchow at the Pathological Institute in Berlin.
 Hoppe-Seyler preferred scientific research to medicine, and later held positions in anatomy, applied chemistry, and physiological chemistry in Greifswald, Tübingen and Strasbourg.
 At Strasbourg, he was head of the department of biochemistry, the only such institution in Germany at the time.

 His work also led to advances in organic chemistry by his students and by immunologist Paul Ehrlich.
 Among his students and collaborators were Friedrich Miescher (1844–1895) and Nobel laureate Albrecht Kossel (1853–1927).

 Background

 He was the son of the Freiburg superintendent (bishop) Ernst August Dankegott Hoppe.
 His mother died when he was six years old, and his father three years later.
-After he became an orphan, he lived for some time in the home of his older sister Klara and her husband, the Annaburg pastor Georg Seyler, a member of the noted Seyler family, a son of the pharmacist and Illuminati member Abel Seyler the Younger and a grandson of the theatre director Abel Seyler.
+After he became an orphan, he lived for some time in the home of his older sister Klara and her husband, the Annaburg pastor Georg Seyler, a grandson of the famous theatre director Abel Seyler.
 He eventually entered the orphan asylum at Halle, where he attended the gymnasium.
 In 1864, he was formally adopted by Georg Seyler and added the Seyler name to his birth name.

 In 1858, he married Agnes Franziska Maria Borstein, and they had one son, Georg Hoppe-Seyler, who became a professor of medicine in Kiel.